 COLUMBIA, S.C.
-(WCBD) – Attention, shoppers: South Carolina’s Sales Tax Holiday will kick off in a little over a month.
+(WCBD) – Attention, shoppers: South Carolina’s Sales Tax Holiday kicks off this weekend.

 A variety of items like clothing, computers, and school supplies can be purchased online and in-stores without having to pay the state’s 6% sales tax and any applicable local taxes during the state’s annual tax-free holiday weekend.